awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the identifier of the organization in AWS Organizations to which the requesting principal belongs with the identifier specified in the policy\.
 + **Availability** – This key is included in the request context only if the principal is a member of an organization\.
+Anonymous requests do not include this key\.
 + **Value type** – Single\-valued

 This global key provides an alternative to listing all the account IDs for all AWS accounts in an organization\.
 You can use this condition key to simplify specifying the `Principal` element in a [resource\-based policy](access_policies_identity-vs-resource.md)\.
 You can specify the [organization ID](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html) in the condition element\.
 When you add and remove accounts, policies that include the `aws:PrincipalOrgID` key automatically include the correct accounts and don't require manual updating\.